 There are also various subsidised schemes jointly developed with key industry partners for disputes in these sectors: private education, media freelancers, intellectual property, tenancy, healthcare and sports.

-SMC also has a Family Mediation Scheme to resolve matrimonial disputes with the help of a third-party mediator.
+SMC also has Family Mediation Procedure Rules to resolve matrimonial disputes with the help of a third-party mediator.

 The rates vary from scheme to scheme.
 For more information on SMC’s fees, refer to the fee schedules on the respective services pages.